embeddedgo/embeddedgo.github.io/_posts/2019-11-24-porting_go_to_microcontrollers_part2.md

 #### Synchronization

 The thread scheduler provides futex like synchronization primitive.
-It allow to implement all runtime synchronization mechanisms but also allow to handle communication between interrupt handlers and goroutines (see [rtos.Note](https://github.com/embeddedgo/go/blob/embedded/src/embedded/rtos/note.go) type) which is essential for an efficient bare-metal programming.
+It allows to implement all runtime synchronization mechanisms but also allows to handle communication between interrupt handlers and goroutines (see [rtos.Note](https://github.com/embeddedgo/go/blob/embedded/src/embedded/rtos/note.go) type) which is essential for an efficient bare-metal programming.

 #### Time